apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 traffic_monitor.cfg
 """""""""""""""""""
 :file:`traffic_monitor.cfg` contains log file locations, as well as detailed application configuration variables such as processing flush times, initial poll intervals, and the polling protocols.
-Once started with the correct configuration, Traffic Monitor downloads its configuration from Traffic Ops which will override the options in this file and begins polling :term:`cache server` s.
+Once started with the correct configuration, Traffic Monitor downloads its configuration from Traffic Ops, and any :term:`Parameters` set on the Monitor's :term:`Profile` that configure the same thing as a field in this configuration file will take precedence over said fields.
+The :term:`Parameters` known to override configuration here are

+- ``tm.polling.interval``
+- ``health.polling.interval``
+- ``peers.polling.interval``
+- ``heartbeat.polling.interval``

+Upon receiving this configuration, Traffic Monitor begins polling :term:`cache server` s.
 Once every :term:`cache server` has been polled, :ref:`health-proto` state is available via RESTful JSON endpoints and a web browser UI.

 :``cache_polling_protocol``: Defines the internet protocol used to communicate with :term:`cache servers`.
 This can be "ipv4only" to only allow IPv4 communication, "ipv6only" to only allow IPv6 communication, or "both" to alternate between each version.
 Default is "both".